 Carbon footprint helps to direct our actions where it matters

 Carbon footprint is an important tool to ensure that we focus on the right areas in our efforts to achieve carbon neutrality.
 Oriola’s carbon footprint consists mainly of three emission groups: Direct emissions come from company leasing cars and refrigerators in our warehouses, covering approximately 10% of our emissions.
 Emissions from purchased energy come from electricity and heating, which represent approximately 25% of our emissions.
-The third group, other emissions from our supply chain, includes packaging materials, transport, waste and business travel, and it creates approximately 65% of our emissions.
+The third group, other emissions from our supply chain, includes packaging materials, transport, waste, business travel and employee commuting, and it creates approximately 65% of our emissions.

 “Our carbon footprint clearly demonstrates the importance of taking other emissions from our supply chain in the scope if we really want to make an impact, as they represent over a half of our emissions.
 It also means that we can reach carbon neutrality only in close cooperation with our customers and partners,” Tolkki notes.